issp-center-dev/DCore/doc/install.rst

   One can run unit tests using the installed DCore by executing the following commands.

+  Executables such as dcore_pre may be installed into $HOME/.local/bin/dcore if you install DCore with the "--user" option.
+  Please add this directory to your PATH environment if needed.

   You can build documentations as follows.

   .. code-block:: bash